Central Penn College's History

 In July 2004, the Boyer family held their 100-year reunion in the Conference Center at Central Penn College.
 Many Boyer family members once again walked through the door of The Boyer House.

-To tour the Boyer House, contact Judy Jacobs or Jim Leonard, Executive Director, Historical Society of East Pennsboro Township, by telephone 717-732-5801.
+The Historical Society of East Pennsboro Township maintains two rooms showcasing memorabilia of the township's past.
+The historical society offers tours of the Boyer House.
+To arrange a tour, contact Judy Jacobs or Jim Leonard, Executive Director, Historical Society of East Pennsboro Township, by telephone 717-732-5801.
 Office Hours: Tuesday and Thursday from 9:00 a.m. to 3:00 p.m.

 Did You Know?